jumpinjackie/mapguide/MgDev/nuget/api-web-readme.txt

 Before you can use most parts of the MapGuide API.
 For Web Applications (ASP.net), you can generally call this in the Application_Start() method of your Global.asax

 If you installed the x64 package, in order to be able to debug your MapGuide Application, you must have your application use <Local IIS> instead of the built-in web server.
 This normally requires you run Visual Studio as administrator.
 The reason for this is simply that the built-in web server is a 32-bit process which cannot load your MapGuide 64-bit dlls.

+Unlike the assemblies that come with your MapGuide Open Source installation, the assemblies in this package are signed.
+You cannot use this package if you require un-signed MapGuide assemblies.